-What: The Google Universal Analytics Connection allows you to enrich the information in an existing Google Analytics implementation.
+What: The Google Analytics Connection allows you to enrich the information in an existing Google Analytics implementation.
 The connection can feed segment or profile information from BlueConic to Google Analytics using the technique of custom event tagging.

 About BlueConic: The BlueConic Customer Data Platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.